 If you don’t pay attention to your savings account rates, you could easily miss out on significant interest earnings.
 Many major banks offer paltry APYs on their savings accounts, so do your research to find a savings account that’s competitive, especially if you’re trying to beef up that balance toward a short-term goal.
 Use a calculator, like this one, to estimate your earnings with different APYs.

-Ally Tip: online banks don’t have the same overhead costs the brick-and-mortar banks do, so they can pass that savings on to you in the form of great rates.
-You may not quite match the returns you’ll find on a CD, but you can—and should—expect to earn a competitive interest rate on your savings account, especially an online savings account.
+Ally Tip: Online banks don’t have the same overhead costs that brick-and-mortar banks do, so they can pass that savings on to you in the form of great rates.
+You may not quite match the returns you’ll find on a CD, but you can — and should — expect to earn a competitive interest rate on your savings account, especially an Online Savings Account.

 So for your short-term goals, choose a savings account if you want to keep adding to the balance while you save, or if you anticipate needing access to the cash in a pinch.

 Whether a one-year CD or 12 months in savings is best for you depends on your priority for that money.
 Do you want to “lock in” the highest rate you can or do you need access to the funds?
-Understanding the features of savings accounts and CDs can help you make the best choice for your money—and get the most out of your year.
+Understanding the features of savings accounts and CDs can help you pair your money and your goals to perfectly fit your taste.